guiguilechat/JCELechat/programs/spring/eveproxy/ReadMe.md

-# Eve History
+# Eve PRoxy

-This program fetch Eve data and store the result, allowing historical analysis
+This program uses various Eve libs that fetch and store data into a DB to present them as an API

 ## Installation on remote ubuntu server